 - Jumping rope is one of those rare things that was always fun in gym class or at recess, and Amy Rose has a way of making it even more fun post–high school: She jumps rope through entire episodes of The Golden Girls.
 Jumping gives you that nice thrill of being buoyant, and it’s one of those things that makes you feel like a silly little kid in a good way, so why not combine it with your favorite sitcom?
 You can use a rope or a Skip-It, or go retro and look for one on eBay.
 You could also seek out a gym, park, or maybe a friend who has one of those cool outdoor trampolines.
 And if you’re looking for a more social activity, learn how to double-dutch: Here’s a good tutorial.

 - Laia sings the praises of the actual gym: “I started going to the gym this summer and I loved it.
 I was going three times a week.
 This is after a literal lifetime of avoiding all exercise (last PE class I had was in sixth grade) the trick is to make a killer soundtrack.”
 I actually first tricked/forced myself into fitness by using an elliptical, because it meant I could watch TV while I exercised.
 Eventually I started to look forward to it, because being on the elliptical meant getting my celebrity-gossip fix by watching E! or reading Us Weekly.
 If you have a gym membership or access to this kind of equipment at your school, the stationary bicycle and the Stairmaster are other things you can do while reading or watching TV.
-Some of the fancy new equipment even has internet access so you can read Rookie!
+Some of the fancy new equipment even has internet access, so you can read Rookie (or probably other stuff too)!
 If you don’t have access to a gym, hula-hooping, doing exercises with a stability ball or an elastic band (this book is helpful for creating a routine with those), and lifting weights are things you can do while multi-tasking at home without any fancy equipment.

 - If you prefer a mellower vibe, maybe try Pilates.
 I tried it when my doctor recommended that I find a regular form of exercise to help with my insomnia.
 I will admit that I picked it because at the time it was the thing everyone in Hollywood was talking about in magazine articles, so I figured it might make me somehow feel glamorous?
 What it actually made me feel was relaxed—the routine my mat class followed had a nice flow to it and my instructor dimmed the lights, so it had a very meditative vibe—and strong.
 It’s all about your core, which put most simply is the group of muscles at the center of your body that are involved in just about every movement you make.
 I always struggled to do pushups and sit-ups in gym class, but my Pilates teacher showed me ways to modify exercises so I could do everything, and sure enough I got stronger over time.
 I also felt taller and more stretchy, so in the end, I guess it did make me feel pretty glamorous.
 (And by the way, you don’t have to go to a fancy studio and shell out big bucks to do Pilates.
 See if your local park district or Y offers classes, and if you want to go totally cheap, see if they’ll let you try a class for free (many places will if you ask!) just so you have an instructor there to show you the form for the very first time, and then YouTube it!
 POP Pilates has a great beginner workout that you can start with and a bunch of other videos of varying lengths that you can continue with.